hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/environment_setup.rst

   % cd sawtooth-core
   % docker-compose -f docker/compose/sawtooth-default.yaml up

-Downloading the docker images that comprise the Sawtooth Lake demo environment can take serveral minutes.
+Downloading the docker images that comprise the Sawtooth demo environment can take serveral minutes.
 Once you see the containers registering and creating intial blocks you can move on to the next step.